ShreyaMankar-07/Finance_Domain/README.md

 The focal point of this endeavor centers on the IsStatBarred field ‘Y’ status, which serves as the pivotal target variable for classification.
 ![image](https://github.com/ShreyaMankar-07/Finance_Domain/assets/154683639/72f8a427-ab8c-4a89-904f-9dafcee2a3be)

-*Refer the Powerpoint Presentation for understanding the flow of building the model for easier understaning*
+*Refer the Powerpoint Presentation for understanding the flow of Model Building*